 If you are new to this, you might find yourself wondering about the best chicken to keep off the grid.

-A good thing about chicken is that they do not need a lot in regards to care and maintenance.
+A good thing about chickens is that they do not need a lot regarding care and maintenance.

 Which breeds are best to keep?
 Honestly, there is a wide range of chicken breeds to choose from.

 This post highlights 19 Best Chickens For Off-Grid Living.
 We will also give you information to help you make the best choice for you.
 Read on!